 David is a member of the Bar of Ireland and the Bar of Northern Ireland.
 He is a member of Kings Chambers in Manchester and Leeds and Serle Court, Lincoln's Inn.

 Terry Crystal is a qualified doctor who is a General Practitioner in Leeds.

 He has been involved in elite sport for over twenty years as a Medical Officer with various professional clubs, including Leeds United, Leeds Rhinos, Leeds Tykes, and for the England national team in rugby union.

 He previously worked for the Sports Council as an Independent Sampling Officer.

-Kitrina Douglas is a Visiting Fellow at the University of Bristol where she gained her Ph.D. in 2004, exploring mental wellbeing and motivation among professional athletes.
+Kitrina Douglas is a professor at the University of West London.
+She gained her Ph.D. in 2004 at the University of Bristol, exploring mental wellbeing and motivation among professional athletes.

 Since completing her doctorate she has carried out research for the Department of Health, UK Sport, and The Women's Sport Foundation.

 She has published widely in peer reviewed academic journals, is co-author of Sport and Physical Activity for Mental Health, as well as being a freelance consultant and writer.

 Kitrina played professional golf for over a decade on the European, American, Japanese and Asian tours, winning a dozen tournaments in Europe, including playing on the first winning European Solheim Cup Team.